LLMs Are In-Context Bandit Reinforcement Learners: In-context Reinforcement Learning

 \autorefalg{alg:explorative_icrl} describes \explorative.
 For each input, we construct a new context (lines \ref{ln:eicrl:initc}--\ref{ln:eicrl:context_loop_end}).
-We decide what past episodes to include in this context by sampling from a Bernoulli variable parameterized by $\keepprob$ (lines \ref{ln:eicrl:context_loop_start}--\ref{ln:eicrl:context_loop_end}.
+We decide what past episodes to include in this context by sampling from a Bernoulli variable parameterized by $\keepprob$ (lines \ref{ln:eicrl:context_loop_start}--\ref{ln:eicrl:context_loop_end}).
 We sample independently for each past episode.
-This results in different reasoning for each input, because each is done with a different context.
-When storing past episodes, we only include episodes with positive reward (lines \ref{ln:eicrl:reward_cond}--\ref{ln:eicrl:add_episode}).
+This results in different implicit reasoning for each input, because each is done with a different context.
+As in \naiveplusshort, we only store episodes with positive reward (lines \ref{ln:eicrl:reward_cond}--\ref{ln:eicrl:add_episode}).

-Depending on $\keepprob$, \expshort will encounter the issue of the LLM context window saturating much later than naive.
+With small $\keepprob$, \expshort will encounter the issue of the LLM context window saturating much later than \naiveshort.
 However, deploy ICRL for enough interactions, and the context window will saturate, even for models with the largest windows.
-Similar to naive, we downsample the context if it overflows the LLM context window (line~\ref{ln:eicrl:downsample}).
-We design three strategies to downsample the context if we reach the limit of the LLM context window: (a) \textit{unbiased}: randomly remove episodes from $\context^{(t)}$ until it fits the context window; (b) \textit{start-biased}: use the longest possible prefix of episodes from $\context^{(t)}$ such that it fits the LLM context size; and (c) \textit{end-biased}: use the longest possible suffix.

-A downside of \expshort is the computational cost.
-While \naiveshort benefits from caching, caching is not useful for \expshort, because each episode requires the construction of a fresh context $\context^{(t)}$.
-The probability of encountering the same context twice, or even the same prefix, is exceptionally low even after a few episodes.
-This means that the context has to be computed from scratch for each input.
-If $\keepprob$ is relatively small, contexts are likely to be much shorter than in naive.
-Although this can reduce the cost, explorative remains much more computationally demanding than naive.

-\explorative addresses the exploration deficiencies of \naive, but incurs high computational costs (\autoref{sec:icrl:explorative}).
-We propose an approximation of \explorative that strikes a balance between computational cost and learning effectiveness.
-Similar to \expshort, the approximate version also excludes episodes with negative reward and focuses on exploration by stochasticity in the context.

-\autorefalg{alg:approximate_icrl} describes \approximate.
-The core idea behind the approximation is to limit the number of contexts, so we can simply gradually expand them with new episodes, rather than always create and compute new contexts.
-We maintain $\storagesize$ contexts $\contextstore$, which all start empty (line~\ref{ln:aicrl:init_contexts}).
-At each time step $t$, we sample a context $\context$ from the $\storagesize$ contexts (line~\ref{ln:aicrl:sample_context}), and use it for episode $t$ (lines \ref{ln:aicrl:input}--\ref{ln:aicrl:reward}.
-If the reward $\reward^{(t)}>0$, we use the episode to expand all contexts stochastically.
-For each context in $\contextstore$, we expand it with the $t$-th episode with a probability of $\keepprob$ (lines \ref{ln:aicrl:itercontexts}--\ref{ln:aicrl:updatecontext}).